slowernews/wisdom-tldr/chapters/chapter_1_self.md

 the opposite is true also

 you fail by the same reasons that you sometimes you will succeed

-> *'Calling it an experiment gives you permission to fail.' -- A.J.
-Jacobs*

-> *'You’re going to make mistakes in life.
-It’s what you do after the mistakes that counts.' -- Brandi Chastain*

 Trauma is a tattoo on the soul.
 When I want someone to choose me, when I want an event to be different, when I want a life circumstance to change, I can only surrender to it.
 I can’t control it.